javascript-tutorial/en.javascript.info/1-js/01-getting-started/02-basics/article.md

 ## Strict mode

-JavaScript appeared many years ago, in 1995.
-Then ,for a long time, it evolved without compatibility issues.
+JavaScript appeared in 1995 as a simple, browser-only language.
+Then, for a long time, it evolved without compatibility issues.
 New features were added to the language while old functionality didn't change.

 That had the benefit of never breaking existing code.
-But the downside was that any mistake or an imperfect decision made by JavaScript's creators got stuck in the language forever.
+But the downside was that any mistake or an imperfect decision made by JavaScript creators got stuck in the language forever.

 This was the case until 2009, when the 5th version of the standard appeared.
 It added new features to the language and modified some of the existing ones.

-Now the important part.
+Now the important part about it.

-**To keep the old code working, these newer modifications are off by default.**
+**To keep the old code working, the newer 2009+ modifications are off by default.**

+Yes, a lot of time has passed, but still it's so.

 We need to explicitly enable them with a special directive: `"use strict"`

-With that directive on top the script runs in so-called "strict mode".
-Or, we'd better say "modern mode", because that's what it essentially is.
+A script with the `"use strict"` directive on top runs in so-called "strict mode".
+Or we'd better say "modern mode", because that's what it essentially is.

 ![](use-strict.svg)